Ardvb/Pands-Iris-Project-2019/README.md

 Here we can start to see clearly that especially the petal length and width of the Iris setosa is much shorter than the other two species.

-Another interesting and suitable way of visualizing if the swarmplot.
+Another interesting and suitable way of visualizing if the swarmplot, than can be created using the seaborn library.
 With the swarmplot, you can tell the difference in the blink of an eye.

 ![image](https://user-images.githubusercontent.com/47186083/56309335-4cc10f00-6141-11e9-8071-925c9314e7ce.png)